Sugar cookie icing recipe. Indeed, my exceptional Supreme Royal Icing wins over all of the other recipes hands down.

 Endless possibilities!
 For more inspiration, you may want to bookmark The Baker’s Almanac.
 They have an exhaustive list of flavors you can pair.

-The point is, that this basic sugar cookie icing recipe is so versatile you can have fun and change up with different flavors or take it as is.
+The point is that this basic sugar cookie icing recipe is so versatile, you can have fun and change it up with different flavors or take it as is.

-If you are planning on beginning a cookie business, fewer options for the customer are better for you.
+In a cookie business, offering fewer options to customers is better for you.

 Also, the more options there are for customers, the harder it is for them to make a choice.